ray-project/ray/doc/source/serve/develop-and-deploy.md

 (serve-develop-and-deploy)=

-# Develop and Deploy an ML application
+# Develop and Deploy an ML Application

 The flow for developing a Ray Serve application locally and deploying it in production covers the following steps: